cosmicCode42/CI-MP3/README.md

 ### User Stories

-- As a user, I want ...
+- As a user, I want a way to find books by the same author.
-- As a user, I want ...
+- As a user, I want a way to find books of the same genre.
 - As a user, I want ...
 - As a user, I want ...
 - As a user, I want ...